KernAlan/ChroniclerAI/README.md

 ChroniclerAI is a desktop application that records, transcribes, and summarizes audio using the OpenAI GPT-3.5-turbo model.
 The application is built in C# with XAML for the user interface.

+Turn any audio into query-able text: your really long technical meeting, that interview you couldn't make, or zoom training you were supposed to watch before end of week.

 # Features

 - Record live audio